-- (a) The Aboriginal Members of the Association shall be empowered to elect an Aboriginal Cultural Council.
-The election of the Aboriginal Cultural Council will be held in conjunction with the board elections at the Annual General Meeting. - (b) The Association shall rely on its Aboriginal Cultural Council to assist in establishing ethical guidelines, rules and policies relating to cultural and authenticity issues together with arbitration of associated disputes. - (c) The Aboriginal Cultural Council will be empowered to increase its membership at its own discretion.
-All appointed Members to the Council must be Aboriginal.
+- (a) The Aboriginal Members of the Association who are Trade, Artist or Corporate Members shall be empowered to elect an Aboriginal Cultural Council (ACC).
+The election of the ACC will be held in conjunction with the board elections at the Annual General Meeting. - (b) In the absence of an election at an Annual General Meeting, the Aboriginal Board Members shall be deemed to constitute the ACC. - (c) The Association shall rely on its ACC to assist in establishing ethical guidelines, rules and policies relating to Aboriginal cultural and authenticity issues together with arbitration of associated disputes. - (d) The ACC is empowered to increase its membership at its own discretion. - (e) All appointed Members to the ACC must be Aboriginal.

-17. The Board and its Officers
+18. The Board and its Officers